Cristian Volpato selected in Australia’s World Cup squad just days after switch of allegiance - WTOP News

-BRISBANE, Australia (AP) — Cristian Volpato has been vaulted into Australia’s World Cup squad just days after confirming a switch of national eligibility from Italy, and four years after he declined an invitation to join the Socceroos ahead of the 2022 tournament.
+BRISBANE, Australia (AP) — Cristian Volpato was vaulted into Australia’s World Cup squad just days after confirming a switch of national eligibility from Italy, four years after declining an invitation to join the Socceroos ahead of the 2022 tournament.

-Coach Tony Popovic included the 22-year-old Volpato in the 26-man squad announced Monday, Australian time.
-He and striker Tete Yengi were among 17 players selected in a World Cup squad for the first time.
+Coach Tony Popovic included the 22-year-old Volpato in the 26-man squad announced Monday.
+Volpato and striker Tete Yengi were among 17 players selected in a World Cup squad for the first time.

-Skipper Mat Ryan, with 104 international caps, and veteran Mathew Leckie were picked for a fourth World Cup, equaling the Australian record held by Tim Cahill and Mark Milligan.
+Skipper Mat Ryan, with 104 international caps, and Mathew Leckie were picked for a fourth World Cup, equaling the Australian record held by Tim Cahill and Mark Milligan, and Popovic said the veteran pair “can lead the way and guide these young players.”

-“A range of factors has gone into selecting this final World Cup squad,” Popovic said in a statement.
-“Some difficult decisions had to be made … but it’s also a credit to all the players involved who worked extremely hard during an extended and challenging pre-camp.

-“I’d like to acknowledge the players who contributed to our direct World Cup qualification but are not part of this squad.”

 The Sydney-born Volpato played for Italy’s Under-21 team but was eligible to make the switch to Australia under FIFA rules because he never played a competitive game for the senior Italy team.
 Italy failed to qualify for the World Cup being co-hosted by the U.S., Mexico and Canada.